rsdoiel/antenna/2023/socal_north_2023.42.md

 date: 2023-10-20, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+21 at 11:26 a.m.</em>
 The start of the pandemic marked the beginning of my infatuation with self-improvement.
-In late 2019, my brother and I started working out in our basement.
+In late 2020, my brother and I started working out in our basement.

 <https://dailybruin.com/2023/10/19/opinion-finding-the-balance-between-self-improvement-and-self-discovery/>